-Our school is clear about the need to actively support pupils with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them from doing so.
+Our school is clear about the need to actively support pupils with medical conditions to participate in educational visits, or in sporting activities, and not prevent them from doing so.

-The school will consider what reasonable adjustments need to be made to enable these pupils to participate fully and safely on school trips, visits and sporting activities.
+The school will consider what reasonable adjustments need to be made to enable these pupils to participate fully and safely on visits and sporting activities.